 Western Spotted Skunk

-The Western spotted skunk is a species of spotted skunk native to North America.
+The Western spotted skunk is a species native to North America.
 They usually measure between 35 to 45 cm in body length and weigh around 336 to 734 grams.

-Males are considerably larger than females, however they are considered to be one of the smallest species of spotted skunks.
+Males are considerably larger than females.
+However, they are considered one of the smallest species of spotted skunks.

-They are characterized by a black body striped with creamy-white horizontal stripes on their back, the front of the body and the hind parts.
-They are short and rounded with a white spot between their eyes.
-Their tails are big and long-haired, mostly black with a white tip.
+They are characterized by a black body striped with creamy-white horizontal stripes on their back, the front of the body, and the hind parts.
+They are short and rounded, with a white spot between their eyes.
+Their tails are big and long-haired, primarily black with a white tip.

 Western skunks also possess a pair of musk glands that open inside the anus and can spray to ward off predators.

 The wolverine resembles a small bear but is the largest member of the Mustelidae family.
-They are ferocious and have a huge amount of strength for their body size.
+They are ferocious and have huge strength for their body size.
 They are the size of a medium dog but can take down prey many times their size, such as elk.

 They live in cold climates, with thick, oily fur which is resistant to frost.
-They are dark in color, with a light mask on their face, and a bushy tail.
-They have been called the skunk bear due to the scent glands that they use to mark their territory.
+They are dark in color, with a light mask on their face and a bushy tail.
+They have been called the skunk bear due to the scent glands to mark their territory.

-They are native to the mountainous regions of Canada and the Rocky Mountains, Mount Rainer and the Sierra Nevada.
-These animals usually inhabit areas which are above 6500 feet (or 2000 meters).
+They are native to the mountainous regions of Canada and the Rocky Mountains, Mount Rainer, and the Sierra Nevada.
+These animals usually inhabit areas above 6500 feet (or 2000 meters).
 Their fur is brown with a bushy tail.

-They live in colonies with a single dominant male and hibernate during the wintertime for approximately eight months.
+They live in colonies with a single dominant male and hibernate for approximately eight months during the winter.